Forwardspace/VoidOS/README.md

 * Printing on screen
 * Halting
 * Scrolling (Yes, truly the pinnacle of software engineering!)
-* Now prints random characters when you press a key!
+* Now prints semi-random characters when you gets()!

 ## Installation
 (You need to have a i386-elf cross compiler installed.
 Also I just use absolute file paths, so you need to have the same file system and structure, have the same username etc. (preferably just be me))